7Block Labs

 • Provers

-• Canary recursion on alternate stack in production.
+• Give canary recursion a shot on a different stack in production.

-Ship this and you’ll have a rollup that scales proofs and fees with demand, not against it.
+Once you ship this, you'll get a rollup that flexes the proofs and fees depending on demand, rather than fighting against it.

 Further reading and sources